 Prices for the goods are stated on the reverse side hereof.
 The invoices for customers with established credit terms shall be payable net 30 days unless otherwise stated on the reverse side.
 In the event that the manufacturer’s applicable price is increased prior to delivery of the goods under this Sales Order, the price of undelivered units hereunder will be increased to reflect manufacturer’s increase in price at the time of delivery of the goods to Buyer.
 Credit card payments are subject to 3% convenience surcharge.

 Until Buyer has made all payments and complied with all conditions and obligations herein to be performed by it, Seller retains title to and reserves a security interest in the goods, the proceeds thereof (the terms “proceeds” being included herein solely to protect Seller against Buyer’s unauthorized disposition of the goods, and without authorizing the sale or transfer of the goods by Buyer without Seller’s written consent) and all accretions, additions, accessories, replacements and substitutions thereto or therefor in order to secure Buyer’s payment of the purchase price hereunder and performance of all other obligations herein to be performed by Buyer.
 Should Buyer default in any of its obligations to Seller hereunder or remove any or all of the said goods from the premises of Buyer, without consent of Seller, or in the event that Buyer shall encumber or part with possession of same without consent of Seller, or in the event that Buyer becomes insolvent or makes an assignment for the benefit of creditors, or in the event that a petition is filed by or against Buyer under the Bankruptcy Act (including, without limitation, a petition for reorganization, arrangement or extension), or under any other insolvency law or laws providing for relief of debtors, then if, and to the extent, permitted by law, Seller shall have the right in addition to such other rights as may be available to it without prior notice to Buyer to enter into and upon premises where the goods covered by the Sales Order may be found and take possession thereof, without further proceedings, and Seller may without notice declare this Agreement terminated and may retain the consideration received by it thereunder as liquidated damages.
-Should a claim hereunder be placed by Seller in attorney’s hands for collection or in the event of other litigation, reasonable attorney’s fees and costs will be paid by Buyer to Seller.
+Should a claim hereunder be placed by Seller in attorney’s hands for collection or in the event of other litigation, reasonable attorney’s fees and costs will be paid to the prevailing party.
 Buyer will join Seller in executing one or more financing statement or other document in form satisfactory to Seller and Buyer agrees to do and hereby appoints Seller its attorney-in-fact to do, at the option of Seller and at Buyer’s expense all acts which Seller may deem necessary or desirable to protect and continue perfected the security interest contemplated herein.
 This document constitutes a security agreement.
 A carbon, photographic, facsimile or other reproduction thereof may be filed by Seller as an UCC-1 Financing Statement.

 Seller will not be liable for delays in shipment or performance nor will Buyer be excused from performance because of such delays.